projectchrono/chrono/doxygen/documentation/tutorials/install/install_chrono.md

 to copy it to <tt>irrlicht-1.8.4/lib/MacOS</tt>.
 After copying type:<br>
 <tt>cd irrlicht-1.8.4/lib/MacOSX</tt><br>
 <tt>ranlib libIrrlicht.a</tt><br>
+If you use Mac OS 10.13 (High Sierra) and Xcode 10, please apply the patch from the contribution directory before building.
 Unlike the Windows version we get a static library, that will be part of <tt>libChrono_irrlicht.dylib</tt>, so we don't have to copy it around anymore after building chrono.
 </div>

 <div class="ce-danger">
-NEW ISSUE WITH XCODE 10 AND MACOSX MOJAVE: Irrlicht cannot actually be built under this configuration!
+NEW ISSUE WITH XCODE 10 AND MACOSX MOJAVE: Irrlicht can be built with the new patch but it does not work any more (empty 3D window).
+Actually there is no solution.
-If you use Xcode 10 under MacOSX High Sierra: install irrlicht with homebrew, it cannot be (re)built either, but the ready built library is working.
+The GLFW based OpenGL module has the same problem, the work around is to build the GLFW library with the actual version from github.
+It looks, they have recognized the problem and with the upcoming version 3.3 it does not exist any more until Apple pulls the plug for OpenGL in MacOS 10.15.
 Actually you should avoid to install Mojave!
 </div>